Business Overview

 Overview

-Coin withdrawal (also referred to as "withdrawal" or "releasing funds") denotes the transfer of cryptocurrency held on a trading platform or in a personal wallet to an external target address (e.g., another trading platform account, a personal digital wallet, another recipient's address).
-Its core characteristics and use cases are as follows:
+Cryptocurrency withdrawal refers to the process of a client transferring cryptocurrency held in a trading platform or personal wallet to an external target address (such as another trading platform account/wallet or another person's receiving address).
+Its core features and scenarios are as follows:

-- Key rules: The token must be matched to its corresponding blockchain network (e.g., USDT’s ERC-20/TRC-20) and is subject to platform rules such as KYC verification, withdrawal limits, and security checks.
+- Key Rules: The selected blockchain network must match the cryptocurrency being withdrawn (e.g., ERC-20 or TRC-20 for USDT).
+Withdrawals are also subject to platform requirements such as KYC verification, withdrawal limits, and security checks.

 Withdrawal Procedure

-- Initiate a withdrawal request (using a trading platform as an example)
+- Initiate a withdrawal request (taking a trading platform as an example).

 - WBO work order approval process